Gas Fire Service Cost

 - The job will take approximately 1 to 2 hours to complete.

-- How long the job should approximately take, and a general overview of what kind of jobs can be performed.
+- How long the job can be expected to take, and an overview of what's involved.

-- How to find and hire a heating engineer.
+- How to find and hire a heating engineer with MyJobQuote.

 A gas fire service and safety check will usually cost around £70 to £120, with an average cost in the UK of £95.